undavide/fs/Frequency Separation 2021.md

 ![](img/Luminosity.jpg)

-As a side note, this is a little known technique that lets you mix blending modes in a very fast and cheap (in terms of filesize) way.
+This is a little known technique that lets you mix blending modes in a very fast and cheap (in terms of filesize) way.

 Alternatively, you can slightly tweak the procedure.
-If after the Gaussian Blur you Edit > Fade Gaussian Blur... and set it to "Luminosity" you end up with a weird looking blurred thing, as shown in the following image.
+If after the Gaussian Blur you Edit > Fade Gaussian Blur... and set it to "Luminosity" you end up with a weird looking blurred thing.

 ![](img/LuminosityBlur.jpg)